nikola04/my-drive/README.md

 # MyDrive
-Web application for file managment on cloud.
+- Copy of google drive for local file managment
-- File sharing between accounts
-- File preview
-- Downloading, uploading, directories and more

-NodeJS, MongoDB, JWT for authentication
+Project is not finished yet.